bgsulz/bgsulz.github.io/docs/pages/about.markdown

 This is a Jekyll website using a highly personalized theme.
 You can find the source code [here on my GitHub.](https://github.com/bgsulz/bgsulz.github.io)

+### About the content

-Absolutely every letter of text on this website was written without the assistance of LLMs (large language models; that is, auto-regressive transformers trained on language.)
-I am not unilaterally opposed to their use; however, you deserve to know that these words are my own.
+- Every letter of text on this website was written without the assistance of LLMs (large language models; that is, auto-regressive transformer models that generate language.
+For example: OpenAI's ChatGPT, Google's Gemini, Meta's LLaMa.)
+- Every pixel of every image was created without the assistance of GANs (generative adversarial networks) or diffusion models (commonly called image generation models.
+For example: Midjourney's model, Stability AI's Stable Diffusion, OpenAI's DALL-E.)
+- Every second of sound and music on this website was created without the assistance of music generation models (that is, diffusion transformers trained on music and audio.
+For example: ElevenLabs's text-to-sound model, Suno's music model, Udio's music model.)

+I am not unilaterally opposed to the usage of generative deep learning models; however, you deserve to know that my work is my own.
+Should I use such a tool in the future, I will be transparent about its usage.
+I would never claim to have played a virtual string instrument or hand-painted a piece of digital artwork; similarly, I will never attempt to disguise machine-generated work as mine.
+If you would like to discuss further, get in touch.